Training Opportunities

-🔵🔵 FEMA’s Emergency Management Institute is offering K0419: Shelter Field Guide Training for State and Local Communities.
+🔵🔵 The National Disaster and Emergency Management University (NDEMU) is offering K0419: Shelter Field Guide Training for State and Local Communities.
 It is designed for use with its companion piece, the Shelter Field Guide.
 Read more in Training Opportunity 1804.
 August 25–26, 2025.
 The course is 10 hours of online instruction, held over 2 consecutive days.

 🔵🔵 FEMA’s Emergency Management Institute is offering E0490: Voluntary Agency Coordination in Disasters.
 Course dates: September 8–11, 2025.
 Course Length: This course is 4 days in length at EMI.
 Go to Training Opportunity 1874.